 Nvidia Settings For Call of Duty Vanguard

-Now that we have finished playing around with the most important Graphics settings for Call of Duty: Vanguard, you can gain some extra performance from your Nvidia Graphics Card by making some changes in the Nvidia Control Panel and by updating the GPU drivers to the latest version.
-Follow the steps below to optimize Call of Duty: Vanguard for your Nvidia Graphics Card.
+We’re done exploring the most vital Graphics options in Call of Duty: Vanguard You can get some additional performance from Your Nvidia Graphics Card with changes to the Nvidia Control Panel as well as by upgrading to the GPU driver to the most recent version.
+Follow the instructions in this article to improve the performance of Call of Duty: Vanguard for your Nvidia Graphics Card.

 Download the Latest Game Ready Drivers For Call of Duty: Vanguard

-While we jump to Call of Duty: Vanguard Nvidia Settings – It is highly recommended that you update your graphics card drivers to newly released Game Ready Drivers By Nvidia.
-You can do that through the GeForce Experience or manually download them through the Nvidia website.
+As we move into Call of Duty: Vanguard Nvidia Settings It is strongly suggested that you change your graphics card driver to the latest Game Ready Drivers By Nvidia.
+You can do it via GeForce Experience or by downloading drivers from the Nvidia website.

 - Open GeForce Experience > Click on Check For Updates > Make Sure Version 497.29 or higher is installed